US utilities seek sun as Trump sides with coal, fossil fuels

 RALEIGH, N.C.
-(AP) — Plunging solar power costs are leading U.S. electric companies to capture the sun just when President Donald Trump is moving to boost coal and other fossil fuels.
+(AP) — The plunging cost of solar power is leading U.S. electric companies to capture more of the sun just when President Donald Trump is moving to boost coal and other fossil fuels.

-Major electric utilities are moving into smaller-scale solar farming, a niche developed by local cooperatives and non-profits.
+Solar power represents just about 1 percent of the electricity U.S. utilities generate today, but that could grow substantially as major electric utilities move into smaller-scale solar farming, a niche developed by local cooperatives and non-profits.

-It’s both an opportunity and a defensive maneuver.
-Sunshine-capturing technology is becoming so cheap that utilities are preserving their core business against competition from household solar panels.
+It’s both an opportunity and a defensive maneuver: Sunshine-capturing technology has become so cheap, so quickly, that utilities are moving to preserve their core business against competition from household solar panels.

-The largest U.S. electricity company this year plans to launch a “community solar” program in South Carolina and seek regulatory permission to do the same in North Carolina, Florida, Kentucky, Ohio and Indiana.
+“Solar growth is so extensive and has so much momentum behind it that we’re at the point where you can’t put the genie back in the bottle,” said Jeffrey R.S.
+Brownson, a Pennsylvania State University professor who studies solar adoption.
+“You either learn how to work with this new medium, solar energy, or you’re going to face increasing conflicts.”

 Most Read Stories